-1 Introduction
+1. Introduction

-This policy has been prepared for use by the Wellington Regional Council staff and Councillors involved with the management of commercial and noncommercial recreation and tourism on Council lands.
+This policy has been prepared for use by the Wellington Regional Council staff and Councillors involved with the management of commercial and non-commercial recreation and tourism in the Council's parks and forests.

 The document is in two parts.
-Part One provides the general policy directions and a schedule of charges that relate to commercial and non-commercial recreation activities on council lands.
-Part Two contains guidelines for use by Council staff.
-These guidelines outline the steps to follow when processing or managing commercial and non-commercial activities.
+Part One provides the general policy directions and a schedule of charges that relate to commercial and non-commercial recreation and tourism.
+Part Two (separate document) contains guidelines for use by Council staff.
+These guidelines outline the steps to follow when processing applications for and managing commercial and non-commercial recreation and tourism in the parks and forests.